idris-lang/Idris-dev/docs/reference/semantic-highlighting.rst

 Customisation
 =============

-If you are not happy with the colours used.
-The VIM and Emacs editor support allows for customisation of the colours used.
+If you are not happy with the colours used, the VIM and Emacs editor support allows for customisation of the colours.
 When pretty printing Idris code as LaTeX and HTML, commands and a CSS style are provided.
 The colours used by the REPL can be customised through the initialisation script.

 Further Information